MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 (All the italicized words are terms of art that are discussed in detail later.)

+From this simple model, the impacts on more complex situations can be inferred by straightforward calculations.

 ## Formalizing Low-level Threats: Sector Errors

 Many sources of errors are possible in long-term storage, and at many levels.
 Consider the following hierarchy: